bluz71/vim-moonfly-colors/README.md

 Neovim, on such terminals, support true colors when `set termguicolors` is enabled.

-A list of common terminals that support true colors:
+A list of prevalent terminals that support true colors:

 - [iTerm2](http://www.iterm2.com)
 - [GNOME Terminal](https://wiki.gnome.org/Apps/Terminal)